Yandex Cloud

 • config_spec: ClickHouse® cluster configuration.
 For a detailed description of the parameters, see the ClusterService/Restore call description.

-• host_specs: Array with settings for the new hosts.
-One array element contains settings for a single host and has the following structure:
+• host_specs: Array of the new hosts' settings.
+Each array element contains the configuration for a single host and has the following structure:

 • type: Host type.